ColsonZhang/EE219-ICS/projects/lab2/README.md

   * Fail all the tests (0%)
   * Pass N tests (30% + 2.5% * N)

-Your code will be tested by the same testcases in `test/testcase.txt`.
+Your code will be tested by the same cases in `test/testcase.txt`.

 ## Submission
 Please compress all the files in your `vsrc/src` folder into a `zip` file with name `{StudentNumber}_EE219_Lab2.zip`, and submit to BB.
 The file structure should be like
 ```
-7654321_EE219_Lab2/
+12345678_EE219_Lab2/
 |-- src
     |-- im2col.v
     |-- pe.v